FAQ

 Why would I use Flo Finance instead of building this myself?

-Direct broker-dealer integration (DriveWealth, Apex, Alpaca direct) typically takes 9–15 months, requires 4–6 dedicated engineers, costs $250K–$500K in annual broker minimums, and demands a dedicated compliance and operations team.
-Flo Finance compresses the integration to 4–8 weeks for $5K–$10K of starting cost (often credited against first-year usage for design partners).
-For most fintechs outside the very-large-enterprise tier, the math has flipped from build to buy.
+Direct broker-dealer integration (DriveWealth, Apex, Alpaca direct) typically takes 9 to 15 months, requires 4 to 6 dedicated engineers, costs $250K to $500K in annual broker minimums, and demands a dedicated compliance and operations team.
+Flo Finance compresses the integration to 4 to 8 weeks at zero starting cost: mint, redeem, sandbox, position reads, and webhooks are free, with no setup fee, no monthly minimum, and no annual contract.
+Flo charges nothing per transaction; partners set the price their users pay and keep the entire markup, settled to a partner-controlled wallet daily in USDC.
+For most fintechs, the math has flipped from build to buy.

 Working with Flo Finance